SoKnight/SKLibrary/README.md

 # SKLibrary
-Just usefull library for some my plugins and for you if you need :)
+Just useful library for some my plugins and for you if you need :)

 ## Installing plugin
 You must install `SKLibrary plugin` on your server to use this library in your plugin.